 Kansas City, Missouri 64106

-Mr. Elmo Jones, a former employee of your company, lodged a complaint with this office alleging that recent action was taken with respect to his employment for the purpose of interfering with a right to which he may become entitled under the provisions of the ABC Company Retirement Plan.
-If true, such action would constitute a violation of section 510 of the Employee Retirement Income Security Act of 1974 (ERISA).
+Elmo Jones, a former employee of your company, lodged a complaint with this office alleging that recent action was taken with respect to their employment for the purpose of interfering with a right to which he may become entitled under the provisions of the ABC Company Retirement Plan.
+If true, such action would constitute a violation of Section 510 of the Employee Retirement Income Security Act of 1974 (ERISA).

-Briefly, section 510 of ERISA provides that it shall be unlawful for any person to discharge, fine, suspend, expel, discipline, or discriminate against a participant or beneficiary of an employee benefit plan for the purpose of interfering with the attainment of any right to which such participant may become entitled under an employee benefit plan, Title I of ERISA, or the Welfare and Pension Plans Disclosure Act.
+Briefly, ERISA Section 510 provides that it shall be unlawful for any person to discharge, fine, suspend, expel, discipline, or discriminate against a participant or beneficiary of an employee benefit plan for the purpose of interfering with the attainment of any right to which such participant may become entitled under an employee benefit plan, Title I of ERISA, or the Welfare and Pension Plans Disclosure Act.

-In his complaint, Mr. Jones alleges that when he was terminated he was within five months of completion of sufficient years of participation under his retirement plan to reach retirement status.
-Mr. Jones furnished to us a copy of a letter to you, dated October 4, 2004, wherein he requested that he be considered for other positions with the company so he would be able to complete the necessary years of participation.
+In his complaint, Elmo Jones alleges that when he was terminated he was within five months of completion of sufficient years of participation under the retirement plan to reach retirement status.
+Elmo Jones furnished to us a copy of a letter to you, dated October 4, 2004, wherein he requested that he be considered for other positions with the company so he would be able to complete the necessary years of participation.
 He also included a copy of a letter from you, dated October 29, 2004, denying his request.
-Mr. Jones contends that other employees with fewer years of service than he were given other positions within the company.
+Elmo Jones contends that other employees with fewer years of service than he were given other positions within the company.

 The Investigator/Auditor named below has been assigned to represent this office in this matter.
-You may contact him/her for additional information or assistance.
+You may contact them for additional information or assistance.

 Your cooperation in this matter will be appreciated.